 Corruption has a serious impact on government, industry and national security.
 It prejudices the rule of law and distorts markets.
 It can inhibit foreign investment and international credit ratings and damages Australia’s reputation as a safe reliable economy in which to invest and trade.
 It can also harm cooperation and relations with foreign governments and law enforcement agencies.

 Corruption of public sector officials has substantial multiplier effects and benefits for organised crime.
 There may be significant links between corruption in the public sector and organised crime groups that, by their very nature, remain hidden.
-The key challenge in identifying and investigating corruption is that corrupt conduct occurs in secret, between consenting parties who, frequently, are skilled at deception.
+The key challenge in identifying and investigating corruption is that corrupt conduct occurs in secret, between consenting parties who are frequently skilled at deception.